 The Company has experienced, and in the future expects to continue to experience, variability in sales and earnings.
 The factors expected to contribute to this variability include, among others, (i) the cyclical nature of the industry, (ii) general economic conditions in the various local markets in which the Company competes, including a potential general downturn in the economy, and (iii) the volatility of prices in connection with the Company’s distribution of the product.
 These factors, among others, make it difficult to project the Company’s operating results on a consistent basis.

 Concentration of Credit Risk

 Financial instruments that potentially expose the Company to credit risk consist of cash and cash equivalents, and accounts receivable.
 The Company is exposed to credit risk on its cash and cash equivalents in the event of default by the financial institutions to the extent account balances exceed the amount insured by the FDIC, which is $250,000.
 Accounts receivables potentially subject the Company to concentrations of credit risk.
 Company closely monitors extensions of credit.
 Estimated credit losses have been recorded in the consolidated financial statements.
 Recent credit losses have been within management’s expectations.
-One customer accounted for more than 11% of revenues in for the period ending March 31, 2020.
-No customer accounted for more than 10% of revenues in for the period ending March 31, 2021.
+One customer accounted for more than 16% of revenues in 2019.
+No customer accounted for more than 10% of revenues in 2018.

 Method of Accounting

 Investments held in stock of entities other than subsidiaries, namely corporate joint ventures and other non-controlled entities usually are accounted for by one of three methods: (i) the fair value method (addressed in Topic 320), (ii) the equity method (addressed in Topic 323), or (iii) the cost method (addressed in Subtopic 325-20).
 Pursuant to Paragraph 323-10-05-5, the equity method tends to be most appropriate if an investment enables the investor to influence the operating or financial policies of the investee.